cielxnoel/astrocryptids/README.md

 # astrocryptids
-AstroCryptids are 16,180 algorithmic pixel art nfts stored on the Ethereum blockchain.
+Astrocryptids are cute and mysterious algorithmic pixel art sprites stored as nfts on the Ethereum blockchain.